-HR Professionals in this role are typically either working in a medium to large organisation as part of the HR function delivering front line support to managers and employees, or are a HR Manager in a small organisation.
-Their work is likely to include handling day to day queries and providing HR advice; working on a range of HR processes, ranging from transactional to relatively complex, from recruitment through to retirement; using HR systems to keep records; providing relevant HR information to the business; working with the business on HR changes
+Work is likely to include handling day to day queries and providing HR advice, working on a range of HR processes, from transactional to relatively complex, from recruitment through to retirement; using HR systems to keep records; providing relevant HR information to the business; and working with the business on HR changes.

-They will typically be taking ownership for providing advice to managers on a wide range of HR issues using company policy and current law, giving guidance that is compliant and where errors could expose the organisation to employment tribunals or legal risk.
+Typical roles will include taking ownership for providing advice to managers on a wide range of HR issues using company policy and current law, giving guidance that is compliant and highlighting where errors could expose the organisation to employment tribunals or legal risk.

-Apprentices must pass the end-point assessment in order to achieve the apprenticeship certificate which comprises of 2 components:
+Apprentices must pass the End-Point Assessment (EPA) in order to achieve the Apprenticeship Certificate which comprises of 2 components:

 - A Consultative Project, which contains a range of evidence demonstrating that the apprentice has met the requirements of specific Knowledge and Skills